 See our pages on leaving hospital for more information about the Mental Health Tribunal.

-The Ministry of Justice is responsible for deciding whether you should be transferred to hospital or from hospital back to prison.
-You could potentially challenge these decisions, including a decision not to transfer you, by judicial review.
+You could potentially challenge these decisions by judicial review.
+This may include any decision not to transfer you.
 See our pages on complaining about health and social care decisions for more information on how to do this.

 This is a type of court procedure where a judge reviews a public authority’s decision, policy, practice, act or failure to act, and decides whether it is lawful or not.